spray/spray-json/README.markdown

     val json = jsonAst.prettyPrint // or .compactPrint
     ```

-* Convert any Scala object to a JSON AST using the pimped `toJson` method
+* Convert any Scala object to a JSON AST using the `toJson` extension method

     ```scala
     val jsonAst = List(1, 2, 3).toJson